 Your next task is to find the 'sibling' to the structure in question.
 It is also inside the gardens and it is not far away.
 The map you probably got with your ticket can also be a big help.
 If all that does not help, or you by now still care about the cache, you should count the number of benches (A) and the total number of their legs (B).
 You will then find the 'sibling' at N-(A*B-3) and W-2*A.

 You will arrive at a very special house.
 Count the number of the small doors (E).
-N+A*E+A and W+3*E-C+3 will lead the way to your next stage.
+N+A*E+6 and W+3*E will lead the way to your next stage.

 This is a two-stage-stage.
-Count the number of holes (F) and stroll towards N-A-F and W+A+F. Here you will find a marker with the years the structure nearby was built.
-Take the difference of the year it was finished and the year you were born and call this (G).
-If you are lucky to be born in the right year you will find the cache at
+Count the number of holes (F) and stroll towards N-(B+4*F) and W+(5*F+E).
+Here you will find a marker with the year the structure nearby was built and call this (G).
+You will find the cache at

 Expect to take from one hour too two hours if you get side tracked with the beauty of this site.